 In the evaluation process, the Bellarmine Registrar will evaluate the official transcript and determine how many credits transfer and for which classes.
 You should send transcripts as soon as the course is complete and the final grade is posted.
 Learn more about our Transfer of Credit Policy

 Credit by Exam (AP, IB, CLEP)

 Students must take the appropriate exam and achieve a set score in order to gain college credit.
 AP & IB will send score reports directly to the universities listed by the student.
 Please make sure you list Bellarmine.
 The university typically receives score reports by the end of July.
 For your own benefit, it’s advisable to keep track of your username and login for the College Board.

 Once Bellarmine receives the report, the Registrar will evaluate it and determine how many credits transfer and for which classes.
 A maximum of 30 credits may be earned through examinations.
-Visit the Registrar's website for AP, IB, and CLEP transfer guidelines: http://www.bellarmine.edu/registrar/
+Visit the Registrar's website for AP, IB, and CLEP transfer guidelines.

 Confirm Receipt of Credits

 It is the responsibility of the student to confirm that previously earned credit is posted to your Bellarmine transcript.
-Students will receive a letter in the mail identifying what Bellarmine classes they have received credits for along with the official Transcript Equivalency Report.
+Students will receive an email to their Bellarmine email address identifying what Bellarmine classes they have received credits for along with the official Transcript Equivalency Report.
 If a student’s Bellarmine email is not activated at the time of review, the student will receive this information by mail.